 Dumfries is a town located in Scotland.
 It was at one time a royal burgh in the Dumfries and Galloway council area.
-The town is also known as the “Queen of the South.”
-The town has a population of 49,221 residents per census data.
+The city is also known as the “Queen of the South.”
+The town has a population of 49,221 residents per 2011 census data.
 People that reside in Dumfries are known as Doonhamers.
 The town is known for its history as a county town and a market town.

 The median age of women in Dumfries is 47, while that number drops to 45 for men.
-There is a higher percentage of women that men residing in this town, making up 51.5% of the total population, which falls right in line with the national average of Scotland.
-The largest age group in the town is the 45 to 59 group, which make up nearly one-quarter of the total population.
+There is a higher percentage of women than men residing in this town, making up 51.5% of the total population, which falls right in line with the national average of Scotland.
+The largest age group in the city is the 45 to 59 group, which make up nearly one-quarter of the total population.
 There is also a large number of people aged 65 and older residing in Dumfries.

 This town has a long history, a unique culture, many attractions, and employment and educational opportunities that will continue to bring in residents and visitors from all over the world.